-Here’s an example FCC file to set up
+Here’s an example Butane config to set up

-variant: fcos version: 1.1.0 storage: disks: - # The name of the primary block device.
-In virtio-based setups, this is # likely `/dev/vda`.
-Elsewhere, it's likely `/dev/sda`. device: /dev/vda # We do not want to wipe the partition table since this is the primary # device. wipe_table: false partitions: - size_mib: 0 # Start at 5G so that we leave enough space for the root partition. # See the important NOTE below about this. start_mib: 5000 # We assign a descriptive label to the partition.
-This is important # for referring to it in a device-agnostic way in other parts of the # configuration. label: var filesystems: - path: /var device: /dev/disk/by-partlabel/var # We can select the filesystem we'd like. format: ext4 # Ask FCCT to generate a mount unit for us so that this filesystem gets # mounted in the real root. with_mount_unit: true
+variant: fcos version: 1.4.0 storage: disks: - # The link to the block device the OS was booted from. device: /dev/disk/by-id/coreos-boot-disk # We do not want to wipe the partition table since this is the primary # device. wipe_table: false partitions: - number: 4 label: root # Allocate at least 8 GiB to the rootfs.
+See NOTE above about this. size_mib: 8192 resize: true - size_mib: 0 # We assign a descriptive label to the partition.
+This is important # for referring to it in a device-agnostic way in other parts of the # configuration. label: var filesystems: - path: /var device: /dev/disk/by-partlabel/var # We can select the filesystem we'd like. format: ext4 # Ask Butane to generate a mount unit for us so that this filesystem # gets mounted in the real root. with_mount_unit: true

 You can of course mount only a subset of

-variant: fcos version: 1.1.0 storage: disks: - device: /dev/vda wipe_table: false partitions: - size_mib: 0 # Start at 5G so that we leave enough space for the root partition. # See the important NOTE above about this. start_mib: 5000 label: containers filesystems: - path: /var/lib/containers device: /dev/disk/by-partlabel/containers format: xfs with_mount_unit: true
+variant: fcos version: 1.4.0 storage: disks: - device: /dev/disk/by-id/coreos-boot-disk wipe_table: false partitions: - number: 4 label: root # Allocate at least 8 GiB to the rootfs.
+See NOTE above about this. size_mib: 8192 resize: true - size_mib: 0 label: containers filesystems: - path: /var/lib/containers device: /dev/disk/by-partlabel/containers format: xfs with_mount_unit: true

 /var/log from a partition on